 Once the program is launched, participant surveys, non-participant surveys, and drop-out surveys will help to assess the value of the marketing program, to characterize the customer experience, and to identify any barriers to customer participation.
 In addition to interviews, a literature review will help to determine if the program goals were set appropriately.
 If the goals are appropriate, the process evaluation will identify specific best practices that may help the Companies reach the program goals.

-Penelec selected BPL Global for the management of the Direct Load Control program with an anticipated launch by the 4th Quarter fiscal year 2010.
+Penelec selected Honeywell for the management of the Direct Load Control program.

 A summary of the project finances are presented in the following table: